JakubTabor/Portfolio_Clustering/description/README.md

 # Our goal is to group unstructured data according to its similarities and patterns.
+* To reach it we need to apply some techniques
+# dimensionality reductions:

 # Clustering:
 * We can describe it as grouping similar informations